Excidos/ComfyUI-Lumina-Next-SFT-DiffusersWrapper/README.md

 - Implements Lumina-specific features including scaling watershed and proportional attention
 - Incorporates time-aware scaling for improved generation quality
 - Utilizes an ODE solver for enhanced stability and quality in the generation process
+- Supports regional prompting with masks for fine-grained control over different image areas
 - Automatic model downloading for seamless setup
-- Outputs generated images and working on latent representations (Latent isn't working at the moment)
+- Outputs generated images and latent representations

 ## Installation